 The Program also publishes the online journal Forma de Vida [Form of Life]

-(mostly, though not always, in Portuguese), which includes an independent book review section
+(mostly, though not always, in Portuguese), which includes a separate book review section

 , updated regularly, and a facebook news page updated daily here